“Christmas is coming, the goose is getting fat, please put a penny in the old man’s hat,” sang Harry Belafonte in his classic festive song.

 But there is an easy solution to this problem, which is to invest in a VPN-enabled router.
 These routers can be connected up to your chosen VPN service and then every device you connect to their wi-fi signal is protected by that VPN.

-The new InvizBox 2 and InvizBox 2 Pro promises to address the biggest problem most users of VPN-enabled routers complain about; connection speeds.
+The new InvizBox 2 and InvizBox 2 Pro address the biggest problem most users of VPN-enabled routers complain about; connection speeds.
 Many existing VPN-enabled routers can limit speeds to as little as 10-15 Mbps at best.

 Most PC users are aware of the need to have anti-virus, anti-malware, and similar online security tools installed on their device.
 But the fact is that these tools are important for all devices, regardless of what urban myths you have heard about the security of Apple products.